matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-upgradable.md

 yarn hardhat verify <proxy address>
 ```

-This command will verify the implementation related to the proxy, the proxy contract itself, and all the smart contract included in the specific deployment process, such as a proxy admin smart contract or a beacon smart contract.
+This command will verify the implementation related to the proxy, the proxy contract itself, and all the smart contracts included in the specific deployment process, such as a proxy admin smart contract or a beacon smart contract.

 # Proxy validations

-Hardhat-zksync-upgradable plugin has built-in checks for ensuring that when upgrading yout smart contract, your newest version of the implementation follows the necessary requirements.
+The hardhat-zksync-upgradable plugin has built-in checks to ensure that your smart contract's newest implementation version follows the necessary requirements when upgrading your smart contract.

 You can learn more about what those restrictions are in [OpenZeppelin's documentation](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable).